hms-networks/flexy-thingworx-connector/README.md

 8. *useDataChangeTypeAlways*: When set to true, the DataChangeType field of newly created properties will be set to 'Always'.
 The default value is `false`, which will result in newly created properties using the DataChangeType of 'Value'.

-9. *useHyphens*: When set to true, additional organization is performed on thing properties with a prefix in the name (i.e. PREFIX-\[tagname\]).
+9. *useHyphens*: When set to true, additional organization is performed on Thing properties with a prefix in the name (i.e. PREFIX-\[tagname\]).

 Additional and more detailed information about the properties of ConnectorHost can be found below in Thing Information > ConnectorHost > Properties.